Next Start

 The world we live in today relies heavily on diesel fuel, but due to environmental concerns and cost efficiency, more and more industries are turning to CNG, LPG and LNG fuel.
 In the last decade, we’ve seen new applications for natural gas emerge in the transportation, retail and industrial sectors.
 As a result, it’s important for today’s diesel technicians to stay ahead of the curve and understand these different types of gases and how they work.

-What is Compressed Natural Gas (CNG) Fuel?
+What Is Compressed Natural Gas (CNG) Fuel?

 CNG stands for compressed natural gas.
-It is the gaseous product of petroleum and is the first product that is separated during the distillation process.
+It is the gaseous product of petroleum and the first product separated during the distillation process.
 CNG is odorless, tasteless and non-toxic, and is made up of 93.05% methane, nitrogen, carbon dioxide, propane and traces of ethane.
 It is an environmentally clean alternative fuel, as its combustion process emits a lower percentage of greenhouse gases when compared to other fuels.

 While CNG fuel won’t give you the same amount of power that would come from diesel fuel, it certainly has its advantages.
-CNG has a high octane rating that provides a high compression ratio and is adaptable to modern engines.
+CNG has a high-octane rating that provides a high compression ratio and is adaptable to modern engines.
 The combustion of CNG produces less carbon monoxide, hydrocarbons and oxides of nitrogen.
-Overall, this type of gas can help in reducing pollution, as it is a clean burning fuel.
+Overall, this type of gas can help in reducing pollution, as it is a clean-burning fuel.

 Understanding LPG and LNG Fuel

 One of the advantages of LPG is that it emits less hydrocarbons, carbon monoxide and oxides of nitrogen.
-It also has a high octane rating and increases engine longevity.
+It also has a high-octane rating and increases engine longevity.
 The fuel weight-to-mileage of LPG is equal to that of gasoline-operated vehicles.

 LPG is comprised of 95% methane, and other components include nitrogen, ethane, carbon dioxide and propane.
 It is non-toxic and non-corrosive, resulting in less pollution.
 It occupies 1/600 the volume as natural gas, making it much more cost-effective for storage and transportation.

-CNG vs LNG Fuel
+CNG vs. LNG Fuel

 While liquefied natural gas and compressed natural gas are similar, their delivery and storage methods are different.